In the Hindu religion, Ganesha is the beloved son of the gods Shiva and Parvati and a very good problem solver.

 You might go to him when you have a big test or need help with a problem.
 Who do you go to when you need help?

 Ganesha is dancing here.
 Try to pose like him…how long can you hold it?

-In India, traditional music and dancing is a form of celebration.
-Dancers hold their arms and hands in different positions known as mudras.
-These gestures have specific meanings and allow dancers to be storytellers through dances.
+In traditional Indian dance, dancers hold their arms and hands in different positions known as mudras, which have specific meanings.

-This dance style is called Odissi and originated from the Indian state of Orissa.
+Watch the video to see a dance style called Odissi.
 Deblina and Himadri are telling a story of Lord Krishana.
 They are showing that he decorates his crown with peacock feathers and saying “look at his beauty.”

 Several dance schools in Kansas City teach Bollywood, Folk Dance and Classical Dance.
 Students practice for years to master the dance styles.